paulbradshaw/using-spark/README.md

 1. A HTML page.
 Specifically, we need to make sure that part of the HTML includes some numbers that the font can work with.
 2. A CSS file (style sheet).
 The CSS file is what 'styles' part of the HTML into the Spark font.
-3. The Spark font.
+3. One of the AtF Spark fonts.
 This needs to be downloaded from the Spark GitHub repo's ['Output/fonts' folder](https://github.com/paulbradshaw/spark/tree/master/Output/Webfonts) and stored in the same place as the CSS file.
 4. Links between all three: the HTML file needs to link to the CSS style sheet file, and the CSS style sheet needs to link to the font file.

 ## Creating the HTML page